jadecobra/python_tdd_exercises/source/exceptions/type_error/calculator_iii.rst

     def add(first_input, second_input):
         return first_input + second_input

-* I change the name of the new decorator :ref:`function<functions>` to make it easier
+* I change the name of the new decorator :ref:`function<what is a function?>` to make it easier

   .. code-block:: python
     :linenos: